learningd3/learningd3.github.io/_posts/2017-01-07-generative-art.md

   <a href="http://bl.ocks.org/philipcdavis/2b626bdef4133921615a5e4fbb921e70">Live</a>
 </div>

 If you're interested in learning D3.js, consider enrolling in the full [course](https://learningd3.com).
-I'd also love to [hear from you](https://twitter.com/philipcdavis) about any work you've seen or created that has inspired you.
+It's a concise and comprehensive guide to the D3.js library.
+I'd also love to [hear from you](https://twitter.com/philipcdavis) if you have feedback or resources to share.